kixlab/CUPID/README.md

 - `current_contextual_preference`: Ground-truth preference for this context
 - `current_checklist`: Specific criteria for evaluating response alignment
 - `prior_interactions`: List of previous interaction sessions showing user feedback

+Check [kixlab/CUPID-Raw](https://huggingface.co/datasets/kixlab/CUPID-Raw) for the full personas, context factors, and interaction sessions used to synthesize the benchmark.

 We also release [kixlab/CUPID-Unverified](https://huggingface.co/datasets/kixlab/CUPID-Unverified), a non-validated version of CUPID with >3k instances.